jeremy-banks/devops/README.md

 # DevOps
-Thank you for visiting my repo and please consider leaving a Star!
+Thank you for visiting my repo, and please consider leaving a Star!

 The goal of this repo is to provide a comprehensive codebase to lift-and-shift any organinzation into the ideal AWS and EKS deployment using official documented best practices, prescriptive guidance, and white papers.